Monkeying Around at Jungle Beach, Unawatuna in Sri Lanka

-After 6 days lounging around the beaches of Tangalle, we headed west up the coast by bus to the small town of Unawatuna.
+After 6 days lounging around the beaches of Tangalle, we headed west up the coast of Sri Lanka by bus to the small town of Unawatuna.
 We had heard about some special beaches in the area, in particular Jungle Beach Unawatuna.

 They have 4 rooms, 2 at the front and 2 at the back, plus a large communal terrace at the front.
 The rooms are clean and tidy, and the family are very helpful providing directions and organizing trips.

 Sam’s Guest House is right on the busy Colombo road, so it can get a bit noisy sitting on the terrace.
 However, with the bus stop right across the road, this is an easy place to get to and from.

 The Beach Scene in Unawatuna